box-project/box/doc/configuration.md

 The metadata (any) setting can be any value.
 This value will be stored as metadata that can be retrieved from the built PHAR (Phar::getMetadata()).

-The output (string) setting specifies the file name and path of the newly built PHAR.
-If the value of the setting is not an absolute path, the path will be relative to the current working directory.

 The replacements (object) setting is a map of placeholders and their values.
 The placeholders are replaced in all non-binary files with the specified